Calcium deficiency symptoms can be improved when you learn some important facts on calcium and why your body needs this mineral to stay healthy.

 However, too much calcium in your blood is just as serious as too little and you will also want to avoid creating that problem.

-Learn some facts on calcium to help you better understand how calcium is absorbed to avoid calcium deficiency symptoms or having too much calcium end up in the wrong place.
+This will help you to avoid calcium deficiency symptoms or having too much calcium ending up in the wrong places.

 Facts on Calcium Absorption

 Dairy products are one of the richest sources of calcium and lactose

 increases calcium absorption.
 However, all dairy is not created equal!